• Skip to primary navigation

 The third tip is cold water.
 The water helps to loosen things up so the chickpea dip is not as dense.

-Tip: Start with 3 to 4 tablespoons of cold water and add a little more if you want a looser consistency.
+Tip: Start with 4 tablespoons of cold water and add a little more if you want a looser consistency.
 Remember, when hummus is stored in the fridge, it will slightly tighten (but will loosen again when out for about 15 to 20 minutes).

 How To Make Hummus